 Adam of Bremen recounts around 1080 that in the gold-decked temple of Uppsala, the people worship the statues of three gods.
-The mightiest of them, Thor, occupies a throne in the middle of the chamber; Wotan [Odin] and Frikko [Frigg] have places on either side.
-Surely, tatus is reflected thus.
+The mightiest of them, Thor, occupied a throne in the middle of the chamber; Wotan [Odin] and Frikko [Frigg] had places on either side.
+Status was reflected that way.
 Adam writes, "Thor, they say, presides over the air, which governs the thunder and lightning, the winds and rains, fair weather and crops.
 The other, Wotan - that is, the Furious - carries on war and imparts to man strength against his enemies."

 The name of Odin is related to oðr, which means "fury, excitation," besides "mind," or "poetry."
-He is considered a principal and ambivalent member of the Aesir (gods) of the Norse Pantheon, and is associated with wisdom, war, battle, and death, and also trickery, cunning, and deception, magic, poetry, prophecy, victory, and the hunt.
+He is considered a principal and ambivalent member of the Aesir (gods) of the Norse Pantheon, and is associated with wisdom, war, battle, and death, and also trickery, cunning, and deception, magic, poetry, prophecy, victory, the hunt and Wednesday (Woden's-day).

 Parallels between Odin and Celtic Lugus, Lugh, Lug (identified with Mercury) have often been pointed out: both are intellectual gods, commanding magic and poetry.
 Both have ravens and a spear as their attributes.
 However, there is no one-to-one correspondence between Germanic and Celtic gods.

+Odin's fighting bears - sort of.
 At times Odin used to lie down.
 Then he could be turned into bird, animal, fish or snake (a shape-shifter).
 He could even be in other countries.
-Odin used to carry the head of a dead man with him for wise conversation.
+Odin used to carry the head of a dead man with him for wise conversation above "Silence is golden".

 Norsemen believed these things, and vital parts of the old Norse religion appears in the form of "folk beliefs" and superstitions in Scandinavia.
+Scandinavian folklore contains fragments of tales about Odin and Thor in particular, Inger Boberg shows.
 [Nok 1:3-9; Daf]

 "Praise of wisdom, recurrently voiced in proverbs of Solomon, is likewise found in Havamal," says Inger M. Boberg, and "Solomon's proverbs and Havamal have many points of view in common."
 [Daf 135].
 A telling side to this so-called wisdom is not to reveal much.
 "Even a fool is thought wise if he keeps silent, and discerning if he holds his tongue."
 [Proverbs 17:28]